The best luggage scales to help you avoid excess baggage fees

 Cheap and cheerful

 This super-affordable 2-in-1 scale features a manual design and an in-built tape measure.
+The portable hand scale has a 32kg capacity and an attached tape measure so you can accurately work out your luggage's dimensions.

 How to weigh your luggage with a scale